Fluxus Fest - Year One

 Dick Higgins' Fluxus-style Event Score for Danger Music #3: a vision of 1960s social distancing that resonates eerily today.

-Stay tuned February 14th, 2021 for Black Love: Distance
+Stay tuned February 14th, 2021 for Black Hearts, Black Voices: Distance

 Karl Ronneburg's The Precipice will begin workshops in spring 2021, with premieres in the 2021-22 season.
 Weaving together text from journal entries and poems by Karl Ronneburg and Grey Grant, The Precipice is an evening-length staged song-cycle that explores the human relationship with moments of transition.
 Scenes take place alternatively as conversations and parallel monologues between the two characters in a variety of meeting places: a coffee shop, a bus ride, a camping trip, a dinner party.